Saint Lawrence

 An answer that turned an order into a rebuke

-That role became fatal in 258, when Emperor Valerian issued an edict demanding the execution of all bishops, priests, and deacons.
-Sixtus was killed on August 6.
-Before Lawrence's own arrest, the emperor reportedly offered to spare his life in exchange for surrendering the treasures of the Church.
-Lawrence is said to have gathered the sick, the poor, and the marginalized of the city and presented them to the emperor, declaring that these people — not gold or valuables — were the true treasures the Church possessed.
-It was less a negotiation than a public rebuke, delivered directly to the man holding his life in his hands.
+Before Lawrence's own arrest, the emperor (or, in some versions of the story, a Roman prefect acting on his behalf) reportedly offered to spare his life in exchange for surrendering the treasures of the Church.
+Lawrence asked for a few days to gather everything together.
+He returned not with gold, but with the sick, the poor, and the marginalized of the city, presenting them to the official and declaring that these people — not silver or valuables — were the true treasures the Church possessed.
+It was less a negotiation than a public rebuke, delivered directly to the man holding his life in his hands, and it left the prefect, by most accounts, furious rather than amused.

 A last line that outlived the historical record